Skip to main content

 Region: Urban areas

-Plaited fried dough soaked in syrup, sweet and sticky.
-Popular treat from South African tradition.
+Plaited fried dough soaked in syrup until sweet and sticky.
+Another sweet borrowed from South African kitchens.

 vegetarianContains: glutenContains: eggs